321 Backup WordPress: The Proven Ultimate Backup Strategy

 We accept that we are using test sites and the stakes are low.
 But, the problems we faced are not unique to us.
 You may install a 2FA plugin that locks you out.
 You may make changes to core files with syntax errors, crashing your site.
 If you don’t have a backup strategy in place, how would you recover your site?
 Who can you turn to?

-This is why we are passionate about backups and how they are stored.
+This is why we are passionate about backups and how they are stored..A backup is only useful if you know it works when you need it.
+Testing WordPress backups regularly ensures they are reliable when disaster strikes.
 The 321 strategy is the best way to strategize your backups.

 What is the 321 backup WordPress strategy?

-• 1 offsite backup: Keep one of your backups in a different physical location to safeguard against regional disasters.
-Storing your backup on a cloud service like Dropbox or Google Drive ensures that even if your primary location is compromised, you still have access to your data from another geographical location.
+- 1 offsite backup: Keep one of your backups in a different physical location to safeguard against regional disasters.
+Storing your WordPress backup to Dropbox or WordPress backup to Google Drive ensures that even if your primary location is compromised, you still have access to your data from another geographical location.

 How to implement 321 backups WordPress rule?